tektutor/ansible-sep1418-2020/README.md

 You may have to change the IP address of Ubuntu and Ansible Node with IP details of your ansible nodes.

+Whenever you need to pull latest code from this GitHub, you need to do the below

+    cd /root/ansible-sep1418-2020
+    git pull

+Now you will have the latest code!

 # Ansible Overview
 * is an open source tool
 * Ansible is developed by Michael Deehan ( a former RedHat employee )